Pro Bono Project Staff

 Kenneth S. A. Grant

 Kenneth completed a B.A. at the University of Denver, a J.D. at the State University of New York at Buffalo School of Law, and a M. St. at the University of Oxford, Wadham College.
 Kenneth is fluent in Russian and proficient in German.
 He has been an employee of the Pro Bono Project since December 2001.
-Kenneth started with the Project as a volunteer with the paternity program, and is currently the staff attorney for paternity cases.
+Kenneth started with the Project as a volunteer with the paternity program, and is currently the managing attorney for paternity cases and a supervising attorney for Re-Entry Client Services.

 Born and Raised in Santa Clara County, Rachel received her B.A. with honors from UC Santa Cruz, and her J.D. with distinction from Golden Gate University, School of Law.
 Prior to coming to the Pro Bono Project, Rachel was a Family Law Facilitator and Self-Help Attorney at the Superior Court of Santa Cruz County.
 During this time, she held the Position of President of the Board of the California Family Law Facilitators Association, and was an active board member for three years.
 Rachel has practiced Family Law almost her entire legal career, and is committed to helping correct the injustices members of our community face daily.